 … an archaic visual metaphor as my personal vision

-Here’s my thesis: The primitive tilting-up of the ground plane forces an artificial “space-stacking” that is very different from vanishing-point perspective.
-It allows for surface arrangements of shapes that have intuitive correspondences.
+Here’s my thesis: The primitive tilting-up of the ground plane forces an artificial “space-stacking” that is very different from vanishing-point perspective and layered space.
+It allows for surface arrangements of abstracted shapes that have intuitive correspondences.

 Most of my art journey has not been about developing a style as such but chasing an ideal.
 The ideal has been slippery, so I have explored different techniques and solutions.
 Rendering realism has not been a goal since early in my art journey.
 But the space-stacking arrangement threads through my most serious work.

-Abstract art is invented.
-As such, it is always personal, whether it’s Barnett Newman, Agnes Martin, Ellsworth Kelly, Robert Ryman, Francis Bacon, Ben Nicholson, etc. My recent work can appear representational, artificial, abstracted, or even non-objective, but it is still about invented objects in invented arrangements in stacked space.
+I believe abstract art is invented.
+As such, it is always personal – the opposite of plein air – no matter how austere, whether it’s Barnett Newman, Agnes Martin, Ellsworth Kelly, Victor Vasarely, Robert Ryman, Ben Nicholson, Brice Marden, Bridget Riley, etc. My recent work can appear representational, abstracted, or even non-objective, but it is still a clean-sheet composition of drawn, fictive objects in invented arrangements in stacked space.

 …..